 11 of the Best Short Walks in Otago

-11 of the best short walks in Otago and close to the cycle trails, from 30 minutes up to 3 hours.
+A selection of the best short walks close to Otago's cycle trails, ranging from 30 minutes up to 3 hours.

 Short Walks near the Queenstown Trails